High School Course Catalog |

 In eighth grade, students begin a formal course in Algebra.
 It is the first year of high school level mathematics.
 In Algebra 1, students develop their ability to model and solve word problems by assigning variables and determining the precise relationship between variable expressions.
 In the process of graphing the solution sets of linear equations on the Cartesian plane, students gain familiarity with the concepts of slope and intercept.
 They find simultaneous solutions to systems of equations and apply factoring in order to find the roots of quadratic equations.
 These investigations promote arithmetic and algebraic fluency.

+High school students are required to take four years of high school math (one of which is Algebra 1, usually taken in the eighth grade.)
+All students take Algebra 2 and Geometry.
 In Geometry, students deepen their appreciation for spatial experience by practicing conjecture and proof as modes of mathematical discourse.
 Students develop their ability to construct and manipulate configurations of points, lines, circles, and planes in two and three dimensions.
 While exploring concepts like congruence, similarity, symmetry, and incidence, students organize their observations and generate plausible hypotheses.
 As they test and critique each other’s theories, they grapple with composing carefully worded definitions and well-crafted proofs.
 Algebraic tools acquired in previous years help students untangle geometrical relationships and solve measurement problems, while discussions about transformations pave the way for later work with functions.